 Canadian Crude Quality Technical Association - Our History

 The Canadian Crude Quality Technical Association membership consists of companies from multiple segments of the Canadian oil industry.
-The Association is established with the following educational and scientific objectives:
+The Association was established with the following educational and scientific objectives:

 The CCQTA is a non-profit organization, registered under the Societies Act of Alberta.
-It does not have permanent employees, but rather utilizes a volunteer Board of Directors of six to ten members.
-The directors are from member companies and, as a minimum, represent producers, refiners, pipeline companies and additive suppliers, plus a director to represent other segments not mentioned above.
+It does not have permanent employees, but rather utilizes a volunteer Board of Directors of six (6) to fifteen members (15).
+The directors are nominated from member companies and, as a minimum, represent producers, refiners, pipeline companies and additive suppliers, plus a director to represent other segments not mentioned above.

 Membership is open to any subscriber that is engaged in any commercial activity of the petroleum industry and who pays the initial and subsequent annual fees.

 The CCQTA does not have a permanent office location, permanent staff or assets other than the money on account from the annual and initial fees.
 A part-time bookkeeper is employed, as an auditor is required under the by-laws.
 Legal counsel is consulted as required.

 The 2015-2016 fee is $5,000 Canadian, plus applicable taxes, for companies with 5 or more employees.
 For companies with fewer than 5 employees, the 2015-2016 fee is $500.
 Fees are reviewed annually and are subject to change.

 Currently, there are 78 member companies, representing producers, refiners, pipeliners, additive suppliers, waste disposal treatment, lab service and testing companies, and technical consulting.